katarinastuart/Sv5_StarlingWGS/README.md

 Note: This pipeline uses the base LumpySV caller.
 If you are processing more then 50 samples it is owrthwile changing over to [smoove](https://github.com/brentp/smoove).

-To see examples of full scripts, including resources requested for each run and version types, please refer to the code PDFs.
+To see examples of full scripts, including resources requested for each run and program version, please refer to the code PDFs.

 ## Step 1: Mapping with BWA